 - The evaluation version will only run for 30 minutes or send 1,000 TCP/IP and/or UDP/IP packets before locking up.
 The board may be reset to run for another 30 minutes or 1,000 packets.
-PING reply packets and ARP packets do not count towards the packet limit. - The options included with the evaluation version are ethernet and HTTP server. - The Ethernet MAC address is fixed at 00-00-12-34-56-78. - The configuration defines in mnconfig.h are fixed and may not be changed.
+PING reply packets and ARP packets do not count towards the packet limit. - The options included with the evaluation version are Ethernet, HTTP Server and TFTP. - The Ethernet MAC address is fixed at 00-00-12-34-56-78. - The configuration defines in mnconfig.h are fixed and may not be changed.
 For example, in the full CMX-MicroNet up to 127 sockets can be open at a time, but in the evaluation version only five sockets may be open at one time.
-Some other restrictions are that the receive buffer is 1518 bytes, the send buffer is 1518 bytes, the TCP_WINDOW, which is the amount of data that can be sent in a single packet, is 1460 bytes, and six web pages, five GET functions and five POST functions may be added to the virtual file system.
-See the Mnconfig.h section below for a full list.

-- RTOS support is not included. - Web pages and graphics files are limited to 64 KB each in size.
+Some other restrictions are that the receive buffer is 1518 bytes, the TCP_WINDOW, which is the amount of data that can be sent in a single packet, is 1460 bytes, and six web pages, five GET functions and five POST functions may be added to the virtual file system.
+See the Mnconfig.h section below for a full list. - The header files in the Netlib directory and the header files in the Source directories may not be changed. - RTOS support is not included. - Web pages and graphics files are limited to 64 KB each in size.